JSdotPY/MongoDB_and_R-shiny-mongolite/README.md

 It then creates the cartesian product of the two to make a 3D-Visualization of all the possible combinations for the input variables given the input sliders in the UI and plots them using a 3D-Scatter Plot library into the Shiny UI.

 ### Installation
+- Go to http://atlas.mongodb.com and create a free Account.
+- Create a Cluster (M0 is free)
+- Klick on the three dots next to the connect button on your cluster and choose load sample dataset Once you have done that and the cluster has finished the initialization / update:
 Please Adjust the connection-string to MongoDB Atlas and ensure to have loaded the sample datasets
 ```sh
     #MongoDB